 - Submit an application and personal statement to TU Law via LSAC.

 - Submit two letters of recommendation to the CAS.

 - Comply with the Character and Fitness Jurisdiction Requirements.

-- Register to receive a current year CAS report and register to take the Law School Admissions Test (LSAT) via LSAC.org, or write to: LSAC/CAS, PO Box 2000, Newton, Pennsylvania 18940 or call 215-968-1001 to obtain the report.
-Apply now
+Register to receive a current year CAS report and register to take the Law School Admissions Test (LSAT) via LSAC.org, or write to: LSAC/CAS, PO Box 2000, Newton, Pennsylvania 18940 or call 215-968-1001.
+Apply now!

 Applicants with Online Degrees

 In addition to completing the general requirements for admission, applicants who have earned undergraduate degrees from online colleges or universities must provide written documentation from their undergraduate institution that the college or university is regionally or state accredited.
 The applicant must also provide written documentation that the online degree or program of study is regionally accredited.

 In addition to completing the general requirements for admission, applicants who have earned undergraduate degrees from institutions outside the United States or Canada must have their transcripts evaluated through the LSAC JD Credential Assembly Service.
 This service is included in the CAS subscription fee and the evaluation will be incorporated into the CAS report.

 TU College of Law requires that all applicants who have earned degrees from institutions outside the United States or Canada submit an original copy of the TOEFL score to LSAC.
 To submit a TOEFL score, you must contact the Education Testing Service (ETS) and request that your TOEFL score be sent to LSAC.
 The LSAC TOEFL code for the Credential Assembly Service is 0058.
 This score will also be incorporated in your CAS report.

 Minimum overall TOEFL score required to be considered for admission: